Cost of Charging an Electric Car at Home

 Fast (or rapid) chargers (up to 50kwh) are generally found in motorway service stations.
 These charging points can charge a car up to 80% in approximately 30 minutes depending on car type and battery size.

 High Power Charge Hubs with a power output up to 150kwh .
 These are located on motorways and national road sites.
-These hubs can charge between two and eight vehicles simultaneously and are capable of providing up to 100 km of electric driving range in as little as six minutes.
+These hubs can charge between two and eight vehicles simultaneously and can provide up to 100 km of electric driving range in as little as six minutes.

 EasyGo Car Charging Pricing